masteringmodernpayments/book/subscriptions.md

     invoice: invoice.id,
     amount: num_emails,
     currency: 'usd',
-    description: "#{num_emails} emails sent"
+    description: "#{num_emails} emails sent @ $0.01"
   )
 end
 ```

-Note that this can get complicated if
+Note that this can get kind of complicated if invoice items can be charged at different rates.
+I would suggest creating an invoice item for every group of things that can be charged at the same rate.